S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/collaboration-values/chosen-values.png)

-A pattern for intentionally shaping culture in an organization
+A pattern for intentionally shaping culture in an organization.

 _A **value** is a principle that guides behavior.
 Values define scope for action and ethical constraints._